SpikingNeRF: Making Bio-inspired Neural Networks See through the Real World: Introduction

-To sum up, our main contributions are as follows: \begin{itemize} \item We propose SpikingNeRF that aligns the radiance rays in NeRF with the temporal dimension of SNNs.
-To the best of our knowledge, this is the first work to accommodate spiking neural networks to reconstructing real 3D scenes. \item We propose TP and TCP to solve the irregular temporal lengths, ensuring the training and inference parallelism on GPUs and keeping hardware-friendly. \item Our experiments demonstrate the effectiveness of SpikingNeRF on four mainstream inward-facing 3D reconstruction tasks, achieving advanced energy efficiency as shown in \cref{fig:performance-energy}.
-For another specific example, SpikingNeRF-D can reduce 72.95\% rendering energy consumption with 0.33 PSNR drop on Tanks\&Temples. \end{itemize}
+To sum up, our main contributions are as follows: \begin{itemize} \item We propose SpikingNeRF that aligns the temporal dimension of SNNs with the radiance rays of NeRF, exploiting the temporal characteristics of SNNs. \emph{To the best of our knowledge, this is the first work to accommodate SNNs to reconstructing 3D scenes, making high-quality 3D rendering feasible on the neuromorphic hardware}. \item We propose TP and TCP to solve the irregular temporal lengths, ensuring the training and inference parallelism on GPUs.
+TCP can also further keep SpikingNeRF hardware-friendly to the neuromorphic hardware. \item Our experiments demonstrate the effectiveness of SpikingNeRF on four mainstream tasks, achieving advanced energy efficiency as shown in Fig. \ref{fig:performance-energy}.
+For another specific example, SpikingNeRF-D can achieve 72.95\% energy reduction with a 0.33 PSNR drop on Tanks\&Temples. \end{itemize}